 How to add a WhatsApp chat to your website

 WhatsApp is the most popular messaging app worldwide.
 Over 2 billion of active users are on the platform to communicate with friends, family, and businesses.
-For businesses, WhatsApp is a gateway for personal, accessible, and informal conversations with their customers.
-A very valuable channel to be present on indeed!
+For businesses, WhatsApp is the ideal channel for personal, accessible, and informal conversations with their customers.

-To introduce WhatsApp as a channel into your customer journey one of the first steps is to add the WhatsApp chat button on your website.
-It’s simply done and the best way to keep the conversation with visitors going after they leave.
+To introduce WhatsApp as a channel into your customer journey, one of the first steps is to add a WhatsApp chat button to your website.
+It's easy to set up and the best way to keep the conversation with visitors going after they leave.

-In this article, we’ll show you how you can add a WhatsApp chat to your website and start.
+In this article, we’ll show you how you can add a WhatsApp chat to your website.

 Why you should add a WhatsApp webchat to your website

 There are three main reasons why you should consider embedding WhatsApp on your website.

 Keep in touch with visitors after they leave your website

 When a website visitor reaches out via live chat, your team won’t be able to contact them after they leave.
 And with patience running thinner every day, customers tend to leave faster than ever.
 Unless your team has the time to instantly reply all day long (which they don't).

 But when a visitor gets in touch via WhatsApp, they get the same experience — without having to stay on your website to await an answer.
 This gives them a better experience, and it gives you more time to reply.

 People can abandon their carts because of many reasons.
 But for most, it will definitely benefit to follow up.
 Because whether they still have some doubts or they simply forgot to follow through, it often doesn't take more than a nudge via WhatsApp to persuade them towards a purchase.